The Top 10 Real-Food Alternatives to Protein Bars

 A Word About Fat and Processed Foods

 You'll notice that I focus more on protein, calories, and fiber than I do on fat.
-That's because fat doesn't make you fat -- it's a healthy, necessary part of your diet, but your diet needs to be balanced and based on whole foods and not processed foods.
+That's because fat doesn't make you fat -- it's a healthy, necessary part of your diet.
+What really matters is that your every-day diet is balanced and based on whole foods and not processed foods.

 I almost never eat fast food, and I stay away from Lean Cuisine and "healthy" products like that for the same reason -- they're ultra-processed material that will ultimately make you bloated, hungry, and fat.
 I try to base my diet on food that has 1 ingredient -- a banana, tuna, eggs, spinach, an apple, natural peanut butter.
 I do eat bread, but very little -- it's a good source of carbs (energy), but it's usually very processed.